MediaSavvy/MediaSavvy_Wiki/Wiki/AI.md

 An excellent chatbot that will answer your questions as well as learning.

 ##### 2. [Teach Anything ⭐ ](https://www.teach-anything.com/) {Currently not working}
-Teach Anything teaches you stuff with an easy and professional explaination.
+Teach Anything teaches you stuff with an easy and professional explanation.

 ## Image generators: